HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 1. The arm starts from a home pose while the pole-mounted camera observes the workspace.
 2. The leaf detection node identifies leaf positions and their health status.
 3. The automation node selects a target leaf and MoveIt plans a trajectory.
 4. The UR5e moves to the treatment pose: either spraying pesticide on a healthy leaf or gripping an unhealthy leaf with the vacuum and placing it into the trash area.
-All while avoiding obstacles(blue boxes).
+All while avoiding obstacles (blue boxes).
-5. RViz visualises the robot, detected leaves, and pump status in real time as the arm returns home, ready for the next leaf.
+5. RViz visualises the robot, detected leaves, and pump status in real-time as the arm returns home, ready for the next leaf.

 # System Architecture

 At a high level, the system is organised into ROS 2 packages that handle robot description and transforms, leaf perception, motion planning, task automation, hardware actuation, and monitoring.
-These components communicate via standard ROS topics, TF frames, and custom services to form a complete perception–planning–actuation loop.
+These components communicate via standard ROS 2 topics, TF frames, and custom services to form a complete perception–planning–actuation loop.

 ### Node and Communication Graph